markets/awesome-ruby/README.md

 # Services and Apps

+Online tools, services and APIs to simplify development.

 * [AppSignal](https://appsignal.com) - Better monitoring for your Rails applications.
 * [CodeClimate](https://codeclimate.com) - Quality & security analysis for Ruby on Rails and Javascript.
 * [Gemnasium](https://gemnasium.com) - Monitor your project dependencies and alert you about updates and security vulnerabilities.